 And though we certainly didn’t anticipate this advantage when the school opened 20 years ago, blended learning has proven to be a great way to learn during a pandemic.
 We have made additional changes to the program to support our students during the pandemic, but without sacrificing the curriculum standards or overall student experience.

 The 2020-2021 school year was able to proceed with as few disruptions as possible.
 The biggest difference for our students was that our practicum clinics have been closed to the public for most of the year.
 This was a difficult decision, but a necessary one.
 Reducing the number of people that our students come into close contact with on campus has helped keep them and their families safe.
 It also meant that we were less likely to have to interrupt on-campus classes for our students.
 Our students have been working on each other at the clinic.
 They get a dynamic and interactive hands-on practicum experience without increasing their risk of being exposed to the virus.

 The pandemic isn’t going to disappear overnight, but next year’s students can look forward to a much more normal school experience.
 Thanks to vaccines and public health precautions, we look forward to reopening all our clinics to the public for the next school year.

 Massage therapy students can also breathe easy knowing that they are preparing to enter a career with a bright future.

 “I think the resounding lesson of this pandemic is that massage therapists have job security,” reflects Lourdes.
-“We’ve seen a lot of challenges in the industry this year—being open one day and closed the next, and keeping up with all the guidelines as to how we can practice and what we need to do.
+“We’ve seen a lot of challenges in the industry this year—being open one day and closed the next—and keeping up with all the guidelines for how we can practice and what we need to do.
 But people are still coming.
 Because they recognize the value of it.
 I think there’s always going to be that demand.”